 According to Sue, her character appeared to the lead character in a vision or daydream.
 Because of the passage of time since the film was made, Sue wasn't able to tell me much more than that, but did say she remembered riding a motorcycle and wearing biker's gear.
 (That would make the film worth seeing, all by itself.)
 Between Sue's description, and the British Film Catalogue's, it seems clear that the "close encounter" described, was with Sue's character.
 Personally, that seems to me to defeat the film's purpose: if I thought smoking would send me "visions" that looked like Sue, I'd start tomorrow!

-After a two-year search, I've discovered that Smoke is now part of the Imperial War Museum's collection in London, having been transferred there last year from the archive of Services Sound and Video Corporation.
-I've arranged with Mr. Roger Smither, IWM moving-image archivist, to have a DVD copy made from the original film - and during my most recent lunch with Sue on May 24th, 2007, I had the honor and pleasure of presenting the copy to her in person.
+In 2006, after a two-year search, I discovered that Smoke had been acquired by the Imperial War Museum in London, after having been transferred there from the archive of Services Sound and Video Corporation.
+I arranged with Mr. Roger Smither, IWM moving-image archivist, to have a DVD copy made from the original film - and during my lunch with Sue on May 24th, 2007, I had the honor and pleasure of presenting the copy to her in person.
 I also commissioned a copy for myself.

 Sue's recollection of the film was fairly accurate, given that it was made thirty years ago.
 However, the "close encounter of the third kind" described above wasn't with Sue's character, as I'd originally thought.
 Instead, the lead actor, playing a young Private, is visited by a male extraterrestrial in human form.
 When the soldier challenges the alien about being in human form, he replies, "By genetic engineering, we can adopt any form we want, but we've chosen to stick to the same formula as you Earthmen.
 After all, there can't be much wrong with a formula that can produce a gorgeous human like that!" followed by a vision of a scantily-clad Sue.